steelkiwi/SKLocalizable/README.md

 ### 3.2 Localize Custom components

-You can easily append `Localizable` behaviour to any your custom component
+You can easily append `Localizable` behaviour to any custom component of yours

 #### 3.2.1 Component is a subclass of `NSObject`

-Just make an extension, which will override `localize` method and will set localized value to corresponding field of your component.
-The only thing in this case - you should save `open` access modifier.
+Just make an extension which will override `localize` method and will set localized value to corresponding field of your component.
+The only thing in this case is you should save `open` access modifier.
 Example:

 ```swift